 These changes will be most evident as FY21 unfolds.
-They are designed to drive both visibility of, and accountability for, profitable project delivery at our regional and section leadership levels.
-They are also designed to encourage cross-regional integration and collaboration in the delivery of our projects for our clients in order to harness the true benefits of the national platform that has evolved via the acquisition strategy Veris Limited has undertaken over the last 9 years.
+They are designed to drive both visibility of, and accountability for, profitable project delivery at regional and section leadership levels.
+They are also designed to encourage cross-regional integration and collaboration in the delivery of projects for clients in order to harness the true benefits of the national platform that has evolved via the acquisition strategy Veris Limited has undertaken over the last nine years.

-Impact to the Group from the COVID-19 Pandemic
+Impact to the Group from the COVID-19 pandemic